 Understanding the Challenge

-In an effort to explain the OER concept and its benefits to both educators and students, Campus Manitoba aimed to produce a series of videos for Open Access Week in March 2020.
+In an effort to explain the open education resources (OER) concept and its benefits to both educators and students, Campus Manitoba aimed to produce a series of videos for Open Access Week in March 2020.
 The videos were meant to encourage post-secondary faculty members to review and adopt resources in the existing OER collection, and/or adapt new materials (the greater the collection, the greater access students in Manitoba have to education).

 Finding the Concept